Semicircular bund: Ewaso Ng'iro basin in Kenya

 In March 2023, the Wyss Academy for Nature in partnership with the Naibunga Community Conservancy and Justdiggit, started a project introducing semi-circular bunds to the Ewaso Ng'iro basin in Kenya.
 The first bunds were dug in March 2023, with the total amount of bunds having reached 100‘000.
 As of December 2023, preliminary results showed that soil had become greener, and elephants had returned to the area.
 Dry and wet season biodiversity and socio-ecological assessments of local livelihoods were undertaken in July and August of 2023, as well as April of 2024, and local natural resources, including habitat restoration, are continuously monitored.

-Koteh rangeland in Iran

-A 2014 study was conducted to investigate the effects of semi-circular bunds on vegetation cover and soil properties in Koteh rangeland, Sistan and Baloochestan province in Iran.
-Vegetation samples (using 5x5 m^{2} plots) and soil samples (taken from a depth of 0-30 cm) showed that areas with bunds exhibited more vegetation cover, plant production, and density compared to the control (no bund) area.
-The highest richness and diversity of species was measured in the semi-circular bunds area, and the amounts of organic carbon, nitrogen, potassium, phosphorus and calcium carbonate in the soil increased significantly.
-The study concluded that the building of semi-circular bunds had a positive effect on vegetation cover and soil properties in the rangelands of the study area.

 Téra and Tahuoa in Niger

 Semi-circular bunds in the Téra and Tahuoa regions of Niger implemented in the years from 1970 to 2010 show positive results in terms of many restoration goals.
 Impacts of the intervention include increased crop production (millet yields increased by 180 kg and straw yields by 400 kg per hectare per year), increased fodder production, and increased wood production.
 Both plant and animal diversity increased.
 Additionally, the demand for irrigation water decreased, and food security and self sufficiency increased.
 The harvesting and collection of water improved, and both soil moisture and nutrient cycling increased.